 The following are the types of courses in the UG Programme.
+Departments shall categorise and list out the courses offered into the following:

 (i) Major Discipline (60 to 80 Credits)

 Major discipline is the discipline or subject of main focus and the degree will be awarded in that discipline.
 Students should secure the prescribed number of credits (not less than 50% of the total credits) through core courses in the major discipline.
 The major discipline would provide the opportunity for a student to pursue in-depth study of a particular subject or discipline.
 A student may choose to change the major discipline within the broad discipline at the end of the second semester provided all the prerequisites of the respective degree programme are fulfilled.